Tutorial

 1. First go to https://aws.amazon.com/ and click on "Sign In to the Console" on the top right corner.
 Login or create an account if you don't already have one.

 2. After login, select "EC2" from the service dropdown menu.
+(Press the waffle icon->press comupte on the left side->press EC2)

 3. Scroll down and select "launch instance".

-4. Scroll down and select "Ubuntu Server 18.04" in step 1, and select the appropriate CPU size that is suitable for your simulation in step 2.
+5. Select the appropriate CPU size that is suitable for your simulation in step 2.

 To reduce the runtime of simulations and optimizations of large meshes, we recommend the instance type of "t3.xlarge" or "t3.2xlarge", which contain 4 CPU cores and 8 CPU cores respectively.